Australia's State Aviation Safety Program

 Aviation Implementation Group

-The Aviation Implementation Group (AIG) is a working group of senior officials comprising representatives from the Department of Infrastructure and Transport, CASA, Airservices and Defence.
+The Aviation Implementation Group (AIG) is a working group of senior officials comprising representatives from the Department of Infrastructure and Regional Development, CASA, Airservices and Defence.
 The AIG supports the APG in the implementation of cross-agency strategies.
-This group is chaired by the Department of Infrastructure and Transport.
+This group is chaired by the Department of Infrastructure and Regional Development.

 The AIG also acts as a steering group in relation to ICAO matters bearing on the SSP.
 The AIG provides regular advice to the APG on developments within the SSP and provides guidance to the SSP Cross-Agency Team.